vippsas/vipps-developers/README.md

 See
-[The Vipps test environment (MT)](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md) for more information about general test functionality, the iOS and Android test apps, etc
+[The Vipps test environment (MT)](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md) for more information about general test functionality, the iOS and Android test apps, etc.

+MT is short for Merchant Test.

 ## Postman